Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Will I be allowed to handle puppies?

-A: You are only allowed to handle your pup and only then when he/she had had her first vaccinations.
 We are very careful about preventing the transmission of diseases.
-Visitors are never allowed or invited to handle or view pups as a "holiday" adventure.
-Most of our pups are sold before they are born or shortly there-after.
-All buyers have the comfort of knowing that their pups are never handled by the general public.
-This has been our policy for over 20 years.
+Visitors are never allowed, or invited, to handle or view pups as a "holiday" adventure.
+Most of our Collie puppies are sold before they are born or shortly there-after.
+All buyers have the comfort of knowing that their Collie pups are never handled by the general public.
+This has been our policy for almost 30 years.

 Q: Where can Crown Thistle Collies be found in North America and Internationally?